giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToTest.md

 ## Adding More Tests - Testing Partial Fills

 With our helper functions for posting and sniping offers, we we can easily add more tests.
-For instance, testing that an offer was correctly handled for a %%partial fill|maker-partial-fill%% looks like this:
+For instance, testing that an offer was correctly handled for a [partial fill](/docs/developers/terms/maker-partial-fill.md) looks like this:

 ```solidity reference title="Amplifier.t.sol - Testing partial fill"
 https://github.com/mangrovedao/mangrove-strats/blob/a265abeb96a053e386d346c7c9e431878382749c/test/toy_strategies/Amplifier.t.sol#L72-L76